nat-n/poethepoet/README.rst

 ====

 * make the cli more friendly with colors and supportive helpful messages
-* support running tasks outside of poetry's virtualenv
+* support running tasks outside of poetry's virtualenv (or in another?)
 * the abiltiy to declare specific arguments for a task
 * test better
 * task aliases
+* more nuanced awareness of virtualenv

 Licence
 =======